Complexity Growth in Black Holes: A Comparison of the Volume and Action Proposals

 \subsection{Superradiance}

-Similarly to the Penrose process, it is possible to extract energy and angular momentum from the ergosphere of a Kerr black hole by scattering a wave \cite{RP}.
-This phenomenon is known as superradiance.
-In superradiance, a net flux of energy and angular momentum is radiated to infinity as the field propagates in Kerr geometry \cite{Paddy}.
-For a scalar field, the amount of energy flux and angular momentum flux that is falling into the horizon is given as
+Energy and angular momentum may also be extracted from a Kerr black hole via wave scattering in the ergosphere, a phenomenon known as superradiance \cite{RP}.
+For a scalar field propagating in Kerr geometry, the energy and angular momentum fluxes across the horizon are given by \cite{Paddy}

-where $C_1$ is a constant and $\omega$ and $m$ are the frequency and angular momentum of the wave around the black hole spin axis.
-The complete descriptions of $C_1, \omega,$ and $m$ are given in \cite{Paddy}.
-Now, from Eq. (\ref{eqn57}), we get
+where $C_1$ is a constant and $\omega$ and $m$ are the frequency and angular momentum of the wave around the black hole spin axis \cite{Paddy}.
+We further obtain

-As we know, the change in the black hole's mass is equivalent to rotational energy, i.e., $dM = dE$, so from Eq. (\ref{eqn54}), we can write
+As we know that the change in the black hole's mass is equivalent to rotational energy, i.e., $dM = dE$, so from Eq. (\ref{eqn54}), we can write

-As we know, the energy and angular momentum radiate from the black hole, so $dE/dt <0$ and $dJ/dt<0$; therefore, from Eqs. (\ref{eqn58}) and (\ref{eqn59}), we get
+Since both energy and angular momentum flux are radiated away from the black hole, $dE/dt < 0$ and $dJ/dt < 0$; therefore, Eqs.~(\ref{eqn58}) and (\ref{eqn59}) imply

-This shows that the variation in the complexity growth rate always increases under superradiance.
+Thus the variation in the complexity growth rate increases under superradiance.